ESMCI/visualCaseGen/paper/paper.md

 ![Sea surface temperature and precipitable water distribution from Aqua and Ridge planet simulations using CESM.
 Adapted from @wu2021coupled.
-\label{fig:wuEtAl}](wuEtAl.png){height="300pt"}
+\label{fig:wuEtAl}](wuEtAl.png){height="270pt"}

 # Constraint Solver

 One of the main challenges in configuring CESM experiments is ensuring that different model settings remain compatible.
-CESM’s configuration involves numerous interdependent components, grids, and parameterization choices, many of which have strict compatibility constraints. visualCaseGen addresses this challenge by integrating an SMT-based constraint solver, built using the Z3 solver [@de2008z3].
-Z3 was chosen for its robust Python API, and its ability to efficiently manage complex logical relationships and reason about compatibility constraints, making it well-suited for handling CESM’s intricate configuration dependencies.
+CESM’s configuration involves determining components, physics, grids, and parameterization choices, many of which have strict compatibility constraints. visualCaseGen addresses this challenge by integrating an SMT-based constraint solver, built using the Z3 solver [@de2008z3].
+Z3 was chosen for its robust Python API, and its ability to efficiently manage complex logical relationships, making it well-suited for handling CESM’s intricate configuration dependencies.

 In visualCaseGen, constraints are specified as key-value pairs, where the key represents a Z3 logical expression defining a condition, and the value is the